mathewsrc/generativeai-questions-and-answers-app/docs/vector_store.md

 ```

-The `creator_vectorstore(...)` function call the get_documents_from_pdf function which download the PDF file uploaded
-to S3 into the Lambda `/tmp` directory, which is the only place where we have permission to write files, and convert it into a set of smaller documents also called chunks, convert it into a vector representation also called embedding, and uploaded it to Qdrant Cloud using Langchain.
+The `create_vectorstore(...)` function initiates the get_documents_from_pdf function, which, in turn, downloads the uploaded PDF file from S3 to the Lambda `/tmp` directory—the exclusive location with write permissions.
+Subsequently, it divides the document into smaller sections, referred to as chunks, converts these chunks into a vector representation, also known as embedding, and uploads the resulting data to Qdrant Cloud via Langchain.

 ```python